Samuel-Cavada/SentinelOne-Highlights/README.md

 # SentinelOne-Highlights

-➜ Monitored and responded to endpoint threats using SentinelOne’s autonomous threat detection and response capabilities.
+➜ Monitored and investigated endpoint anomalies using SentinelOne’s XDR capabilities to identify the root causes of false positives.